-- report to us each year, and
+- report to us each year

-- comply with governance standards.
+- comply with Governance Standards.

 Reporting financial and other information

-- whether the charity conducted ‘international activities’
+- whether they conducted ‘international activities’

-- whether the charity helped communities overseas
+- whether they helped communities overseas

 Governance standards and the ACFID Code of Conduct

 All ACFID members sign up to the ACFID Code of Conduct (the ACFID Code).
 The ACFID Code promotes good practice and aims to improve international development outcomes and increase stakeholder trust by enhancing transparency and accountability of the members.